PhillipOverloeper/Discrete-State-Learning-in-Multivariate-Time-Series-for-CPS-and-HAR/README.md

 ### Post-paper extension: RBM

-A Gaussian–Bernoulli restricted Boltzmann machine (RBM) is available as an additional baseline. **The RBM was added after the paper and is not part of the experiments, comparisons, or claims reported in the ETFA publication.** It is kept separate in `metrics/<dataset>/rbm/`, and every generated RBM metric file contains `paper_model: false`.
+A Gaussian‚ÄìBernoulli restricted Boltzmann machine (RBM) is available as an additional baseline. **The RBM was added after the paper and is not part of the experiments, comparisons, or claims reported in the ETFA publication.** It is kept separate in `metrics/<dataset>/rbm/`, and every generated RBM metric file contains `paper_model: false`.